The Future of Fertility: What Happens with Frozen Eggs and Embryos?

 IVF: Then and Now

 Today, despite astonishing growth in this fertility option, cryo-management practices in IVF have barely evolved since IVF was founded nearly half a century ago.
-Clinics have had to rely on manual systems borrowed from when frozen fertility cells were originally used to breed cattle and horses!
+Clinics have had to rely on manual systems borrowed from when frozen fertility cells were originally used to breed livestock!

 This labor-intensive process includes labeling specimens by hand, measuring liquid nitrogen levels in tanks with yardsticks and dipsticks without the benefit of reliable electronic sensors, and tracking patient data often using paper logs.
 As any physician or lab technician will tell you, these tasks are time-consuming and ultimately leaves room for human error.